conduktor/conduktor-docs/src/pages/changelog/Console-1.20.0.md

 Need more?
 Give us feedback on [smart tables](https://conduktor.io/roadmap).

----

 #### Import records from CSV

 Need to dump previously exported data back into Kafka?
-See how your application responsds to pre-prepared test data?
+See how your application responds to pre-prepared test data?
 We (finally) got you covered!
 From within a topic, navigate to the producer tab to utilize the new import CSV functionality.

 ![Import CSV](/images/changelog/platform/v20/import-csv.png)

 Give us [feedback](https://conduktor.io/roadmap) on this feature.

----

 #### Other features and improvements